-As part of the pre-trip briefing all clients must be:
+As part of the pre-trip briefing all vessel crew must be:

-- Informed that natural and cultural resources cannot be removed, defaced, damaged or destroyed.
-Picking of berries and medicinal plants, as well as the collection of wood for campfires are allowed for personal use in Thaidene Nene. - 2.
+- Informed that natural and cultural resources cannot be removed, defaced, damaged or destroyed. - 2.
 Asked to remove mud and/or seeds from their footwear, clothing, and pets prior to departure to prevent the introduction of non-native/invasive species into the National Park Reserve. - 3.
-Encouraged to use washroom facilities before departing for the National Park Reserve for a day trip. - 4.
 Reminded to pack out all items brought into the park, including personal belongings and garbage. - Informed that they are in bear country.
-Visitors should always be aware of their surroundings (i.e., be on the lookout for fresh tracks, scat, digs).
+When on land, crew members should always be aware of their surroundings (i.e., be on the lookout for fresh tracks, scat, digs).
 Bear spray is recommended for effective self defense.
-People should be familiar with its use before travelling into the park, and have quick (and unimpeded) access to it at all times. - 6.
-Informed that firearms are permitted in Thaidene Nene National Park Reserve for wildlife defense only visitors are not permitted to hunt.
+People should be familiar with its use before travelling into the park, and while on land, crew members should have quick (and unimpeded) access to it at all times. - Informed that firearms are permitted in Thaidene Nene National Park Reserve for wildlife defense only crew members are not permitted to hunt.
 All firearms must be properly locked and stored when travelling.
 Note: traditional harvest by Indigenous peoples continues in Thaidene Nene National Park Reserve.